Sailors' Orphan Homes, Kingston upon Hull, East Riding of Yorkshire

 Following a general decline in the demand for children's residential care, Newland began to specialise in the accommodation and care of abused children placed by local authorities.
 In 2001, Captain Allison House was closed in 2001 and Newland Children's Services was launched.
 However, a reduction in council referrals led to financial difficulties which affected the Society's ability to support seafarers' children in their own homes.
 In 2004, it was decided to close the Children's Services and dispose of the Newland site, with the St Nicholas School premises being leased to Hull City Council Education Department.
 The other buildings are now believed to be used as student accommodation.

-The Sailors' Families' Society continues to assist families and children from Royal Navy, Merchant Navy and fishing backgrounds.
+Now again called the Sailors' Children's Society, the charity continues to assist families and children from Royal Navy, Merchant Navy and fishing backgrounds.

 In 1897, the home's former Park Street building was sold to the Hull Technical Instruction Committee for £6,500.
 It became known as the Hull Municipal Technical College, later the College of Technology, now Hull College School of Art and Design.